vuesion/docs/en/guide/clean-up.md

 ## Code

-Now you have to remove references to this modules, remove the following code in the following files:
+Now you have to remove references to these modules.
+Remove the following code in the following files:

 `./src/app/router.ts`